rawalpandey/Resource-Provisioning-using-Cloud-Federation/README.md

+### Concept of Development/Abstract:
-oncept of Development/Abstract: Cloud Computing is the state of the art computation paradigm enabling providers to offer computing resources to customers in a pay-per-use fashion.
+Cloud Computing is the state of the art computation paradigm enabling providers to offer computing resources to customers in a pay-per-use fashion.
 To avail these services, traditionally users need to choose a vendor which